NokNokMLS/BigDoorWyamBlog/input/posts/2022-05-16-where-are-we-at-with-polish-interest-rates.md

 ---
 If Poland hadn't been one of the most successful global economies of the last 30 years then we wouldn't be facing the current inflationary tsunami in the same way.

-To put things into context, Poland, according to the World Bank, is [one of the fastest growing economies in the world.](https://www.worldbank.org/en/news/press-release/2022/05/11/world-bank-poland-needs-to-invest-in-firm-productivity-to-spur-economic-growth) With this came many good things but the increased salaries, increased growth etc. always, always come at the price of higher prices.
+To put things into context, Poland, according to the World Bank, is [one of the fastest growing economies in the world.](https://www.worldbank.org/en/news/press-release/2022/05/11/world-bank-poland-needs-to-invest-in-firm-productivity-to-spur-economic-growth) With this came many good things but the increased salaries, increased growth etc. always, *always* come at the cost of higher prices.
 Namely inflation.

 Signs of this inflation problem were evident before the coronavirus epidemic that forced global interest rates to next to zero.
 We had argued then and during the pandemic that Poland's inflation problem wasn't going to go away by itself and the noticeable delay by the central bank to hike rates until only recently have made the problem even harder to suppress.